 Called to care for all God's children, we contribute to meeting the needs of the world through the Presbyterian Church, U.S.A.

 Called to be the family of God, we strongly support one another with visits, encouragement, prayer and food -- whatever love can offer in times of special needs.

 Each Sunday morning after worship we meet for coffee, snacks and fellowship with visitors and church members.
 We gather on a regular basis for education, business or fun as well as covered-dish meals.
-We hold several annual congregational dinners, including a picnic with Our Lady of the Blue Ridge Catholic Church.
+We hold several annual congregational dinners.

 Vacation Bible School

 Each summer, Vacation Bible School is offered.
 Madison Presbyterian offers a theme-based Vacation Bible School for multigenerational attendance.
 We teach Bible stories, create craft, play games and enjoy a healthy meal.